Apply for additional approvals

 If this is your first BVLOS application, you may wish to arrange a pre-application meeting with us to discuss the general application process.

-For EVLOS approval applications, you can use the EVLOS templated procedures and incorporate it as an annex to your operations manual:
+For EVLOS approval applications, you can use and incorporate it as an annex to your operations manual:

 Apply to fly in Sydney Harbour and surrounding areas

 You must apply for permission to fly in Sydney Harbour and surrounding areas.
-It is restricted airspace (R405A/B) due to helicopters and seaplanes that have permission to fly there.
+This area is restricted airspace (R405A/B) due to helicopters and seaplanes that have permission to fly there.

-To apply to conduct a drone display or swarm, you must submit a RPAS multi-purpose form and supporting documents, including information about where you plan to train and fly.
+To apply to conduct a drone light show or swarm, you must submit a RPAS multi-purpose form and supporting documents, including information about where you plan to train and fly.
 You must consider:

 - the location of nearby public areas and available buffers